syamj/Docker/docker_basics.md

 hello-world         latest              fce289e99eb9        9 months ago        1.84kB
 syamj@test-ubuntu:~$
 ```
 Even after the container is stopped the image remains in the system.
-So if we need to run the container again, it will not download the image from the central repository.
+So if we need to run the container again, there is no need to download the image from the central repository.

 There are two type of Docker Images.